Why is IVF emotionally stressful?

-If your physician recommends IVF (IVF) it is likely that you’ve been through years of anxiety and stress that usually are associated with infertility.
+If your fertility specialist recommends IVF (IVF) it is likely that you've been through years of anxiety and stress that usually are associated with infertility.
 The anxiety and stress can be magnified when you undergo IVF.

 Drug-related side effects, financial anxiety and uncertain results can all add to the stress.

 Recognizing the potential stresses that you might encounter during your journey to IVF and knowing how to deal with them could help you get through the bumps and valleys